-“I enjoyed being an expat until I became a mother.
+“I enjoyed being an expat until I became a mother in Barcelona.
 Then it was time to go home.”
-Marcela Nievas talks to MumAbroad Life about her expereince of becoming a mother away from home and the urge to return to her home country.
+Marcela Nievas has written an exclusive article for MumAbroad Life about her experience of becoming a mother away from home and the urge to return to her home country.

 When I remember my years as a new mother in Spain, it evokes many contradictions.
 I was overjoyed at finally becoming a mother at 40 and 43.
 Also, I was lonely and exhausted in a foreign country.
 After years of infertility, IVF treatments and the beginning of an adoption journey, I conceived naturally, miraculously – twice.

 I am Argentine-born and Australian bred.
 An International Artist Residency took me to Barcelona for four months, and love kept me there for ten years.
 While my husband grew a Graphic Design company from scratch, I parented and parented, around the clock, without family or close friends.
 I did make two lovely mum friends there.
 One from my birthing classes and one from my work circle of friends.
 We were at identical stages of pregnancies and parenting and I have warm memories of visiting each other, breast-feeding together, children’s birthday parties and long chats.
 But for the most part, my days and nights were me and two needy, little humans, permanently attached to me.